A Girl Walks Home Alone at Night-2014

 Grade: B

-Two Days, One Night is a French-language drama starring the wonderful and highly talented Marion Cotillard, who received an Academy Award nomination in 2015 for this role, and is the main draw of the film.
+Two Days, One Night (2014) is a French-language drama starring the wonderful and highly talented Marion Cotillard, who received an Academy Award nomination in 2015 for this role and is the main draw.

-I never tire of viewing any of her film performances, however, I felt the film itself was lacking something special.
-An adequate film, yes, but below the standards in which I was expecting given the award recognition.
+I never tire of viewing any of her film performances, however, I felt the film itself lacked something special.
+Adequate, but below the standards I was expecting given the award recognition.

 The conflict is that during Sandra’s absence, the department was able to run successfully so why is she needed?